-Mexican border states raise new concern about Americans bringing coronavirus south
+Mexican governors want tighter border controls to keep Americans from bringing coronavirus south

-“The situation is very bad in Texas and (cross-border travel) would only bring us problems in northern Tamaulipas,” said the governor of the state of Tamaulipas, Javier García Cabeza de Vaca, who himself tested positive for the virus this week.
+“The situation is very bad in Texas and [cross-border travel] would only bring us problems in northern Tamaulipas,” said Javier García Cabeza de Vaca, the governor of Tamaulipas state, who tested positive for the virus this week.

 García Cabeza de Vaca and other border governors have pleaded with Mexico’s central government to better vet people entering Mexico from the United States, to ensure that their trips qualify as “essential travel.”

 While the United States has applied that designation relatively strictly since March — allowing entry only to noncitizens and nonresidents whose jobs are deemed critical — Mexican border officials rarely question travelers entering the country.
 As a result, hundreds of thousands of Americans have continued crossing the border into Mexico for recreational purposes — including visiting relatives and going shopping.
-Mexican officials are worried such visits will surge during Fourth of July weekend, a dangerous vector for the virus to enter the country from the United States.
+Mexican officials are worried such visits will surge during the Fourth of July weekend, a dangerous vector for the virus to enter the country from the United States.

 As cases have increased in Southern California, Arizona and Texas, Mexican border states have increasingly come to see the outbreak in the United States as their biggest threat in controlling the epidemic.